 AB 341 went into effect in 2012 and requires businesses with four or more cubic yards of weekly garbage service and multifamily properties with five or more units to arrange for recycling service.

 More information: www.calrecycle.ca.gov/recycle/commercial

 AB 1826 went into effect in 2014 and requires businesses and multifamily properties to have organics collection service.
-Accounts covered by the law increased over time, and as of 2019, businesses with four or more cubic yards of total weekly collection service are covered by the law.
-If state agency CalRecycle determines that statewide disposal of organics has not been reduced by 50 percent, the threshold could go down to two or more cubic yards of total weekly collection service in 2020 or 2021.
+Accounts covered by the law increased over time, and as of September 2020, businesses with two or more cubic yards of total weekly collection service are covered by the law.

 More information: www.calrecycle.ca.gov/recycle/commercial/organics

 AB 827, effective July 1, 2020, requires businesses and multifamily properties that are subject to AB 341 or AB 1826 to provide easily accessible recycling and organics bins with signage for their customers to use.
 Businesses with four or more cubic yards of weekly garbage service or four or more cubic yards of total weekly collection service are covered by the law.
 Multifamily properties with five or more units are also covered.
 Full-service restaurants are exempt as long as the bins are accessible to employees.
 It was passed in 2019, and amends two existing laws: AB 341 Mandatory Commercial Recycling Law, and AB 1826 Mandatory Commercial Organics Recycling Law.